Department of Student Rights and Community Standards

 Notification

 A student will be notified of allegations via campus email.
 Such notification will list the alleged policy violations in an official notification of University proceeding letter.
 The letter will also include instructions on how to schedule a meeting with the Hearing Officer.
-A responding party will also receive a copy of their rights as well as a copy of the flow chart describing the process, which is found in Appendix E of this document.
+A responding party will also receive a copy of their rights as well as a copy of the flow chart describing the process, which is found in Appendix G of this document.

 Advisors

-The University recognizes that going through the SCP can be stressful for all involved.
+The University recognizes that going through the Student Conduct Process can be stressful for all involved.
 To help support the involved parties, both the initiating party and the responding party are permitted to have one advisor of their choice present for hearings and for related meetings prior to, and after the hearing.
-An advisor must be a Brandeis community member who may provide strictly passive assistance.
+An advisor must be a Brandeis community member (current faculty, staff, student, and other University affiliates) who may provide strictly passive assistance.
 An advisor is not allowed to communicate with or on behalf of the initiating party/ responding party, nor communicate with witnesses or persons conducting meetings or hearings during those meetings or hearings.
 If at any point an advisor becomes disruptive or is otherwise unable to comport themselves within the parameters of the advisor role, they will be asked to leave the meeting.
 Witnesses are not allowed an advisor nor can they act as an advisor within the SCP.
 In exceptional circumstances, the Hearing Administrator, in consultation with the Student Conduct Board chairperson, may allow active participation by an Advisor during a hearing.
 This decision is within the sole discretion of the Hearing Administrator and said decision shall not serve as grounds for appeal.
 The lack of availability of any particular Advisor will not be considered a legitimate reason to reschedule or delay a hearing.
 To avoid even the appearance of undue influence, the administrator who advises the boards, members of the SCB, and members of the University Appeals Board are not eligible to serve as Advisors for the responding party or initiating party.
 An Advisor may not also serve as a witness.

 Neither party shall be permitted to employ professional legal counsel or other persons from outside the University community to participate in an Administrative Hearing, Student Conduct Board hearing, or in any related meeting or to advise the student during a hearing or related meeting.
 However, an attorney may serve as a passive advisor when coexisting criminal charges are pending resulting from the same incident being adjudicated through the Student Conduct Process (See DSRCS staff for details.)